mattgregory-dev/bureau-bridge-rails-react-app/README.md

 # support-auth-api

-This project is the backend API responsible for login state, permissions, and access decisions for a web application.

-From a support perspective, this is the part of the system that determines whether a user is logged in, which account they are using, and what actions are allowed.
-The frontend makes requests; this API decides whether those requests succeed or fail.

-## What This API Does

-This API handles:

-- Logging users in and out
-- Tracking whether a user is currently logged in
-- Determining access based on the user’s account and role
-- Rejecting requests when a user is not logged in or not permitted

-If the UI appears correct but actions fail, the cause is often here.

-## Issues This API Helps Explain

-This API is central to diagnosing common customer-reported problems, including:

-- A user can log in but cannot complete an action
-- A user is logged out unexpectedly
-- One user can access something another user cannot
-- The UI shows the user as logged in, but requests fail
-- Logging out and back in temporarily resolves the issue

-These cases usually relate to session state, authentication, or permissions enforced by the API.

-## Authentication and Session Behavior

-This API uses login sessions to track whether a user is authenticated.

-- When a user logs in successfully, a session is created
-- That session is stored using cookies
-- Every request checks whether a valid session exists
-- If the session is missing, expired, or invalid, the user is treated as logged out

-From a support perspective, this means:
-- A user may appear logged in on the screen but still fail actions if the session is no longer valid
-- Logging out and logging back in often resets session-related issues
-- Session problems commonly explain “it worked earlier but not now”

-## User Roles and Permissions
+This project represents the backend side of a SaaS application where most login, access, and “why am I blocked?” issues actually originate.

+From a support perspective, this is the system that answers questions like:
+- Is this user actually logged in?
+- Does their account allow them to do this?
+- Is the system rejecting them, even if the UI looks fine?

+If a user insists “the app is broken,” this is usually where the answer lives.

+## What This API Is Responsible For

+This API sits behind the scenes and makes decisions the frontend cannot.

+It:
+- Keeps track of whether a user is logged in
+- Knows which account the user belongs to
+- Enforces access based on role
+- Rejects requests when something is off

+The frontend only reacts to these decisions.
+It does not get a vote.

+## The Kinds of Issues This Explains

+Most customer-facing issues that feel “random” or “inconsistent” trace back here, for example:

+- A user can log in but suddenly can’t do something they did earlier
+- A user gets logged out without clicking logout
+- Two users swear they have the same access, but only one works
+- The UI looks normal, but every action fails
+- Logging out and back in magically fixes things

+These aren’t UI mysteries — they’re usually session or permission decisions made by this API.

+## Login State and Sessions

+This API uses sessions to track login state.

+What matters from a support standpoint:
+- Logging in creates a session
+- That session must be present on every request
+- If the session disappears, expires, or becomes invalid, the user is treated as logged out

+This explains common complaints like:
+- “It worked earlier today”
+- “I didn’t log out”
+- “Refreshing didn’t help, but logging out did”

+Those are classic session-related symptoms.

+## Roles and Access Decisions

 Each user account has a role assigned by the system.